April & May are Camas Season!

 Camas (Camassia quamash) is a native plant that grows in moist meadows, emerging in early spring.
 Camas grows to a height of 12 to 50 inches, varying in color from pale lilac or white to deep purple or blue-violet.

-In addition to its beauty, the camas plant was an essential food source for the Atfalati band of the Kalapuya Indians, the first people to live in Washington County.
+In addition to its beauty, the camas plant was an essential food source for the Atfalati (also known as Tualatin) band of the Kalapuya Indians, the first people to live in Washington County.
 The camas bulb, rich in carbohydrates that convert to usable fructose when cooked, was harvested annually during the Kalapuya’s seasonal round of hunting and gathering.
 Locating the flower, gathering the bulb, baking it in pit ovens, and processing the camas root required a large amount of labor, mainly done by women.
 For at least 600 years prior to the Kalapuya’s removal from this area in the 1850s, the Kalapuya maintained camas fields by managing local land through annual burns.
 The benefits of the burns were many, including stopping the natural succession of plants toward a forest and keeping the camas fields open from the shade and crowding of trees.
 While large portions of the Tualatin River Valley were once covered with camas, it has virtually disappeared from this area.
-Once the Kalapuya population had been ravaged by illness and disease and the survivors were removed to the Grand Ronde reservation the prairies were left to natural succession and forests grew up in their place.
+Once the Kalapuya population had been forcibly removed to the Grand Ronde reservation, the prairies were left to natural succession and forests grew up in their place.
 Buildings and roads were constructed, land was altered, and camas became harder and harder to find.

 Students in our educational programs, impressed by the beauty of the flower and the ingenuity of the Kalapuya, often ask where they can see camas growing.
 It’s easy to mention the Columbia River Gorge or Camassia Natural Area in West Linn; however, they want to know where they can find it near their homes, right here in Washington County.